starmun-0010/starpack/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+(Do not need to mention it, if it is super obvious)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.